Cabildo (council): Structure

-In addition to the council members, the cabildo had one or two magistrates, the alcaldes, whom the regidores elected every January 1.
-Alcaldes served as judges of first instance in all criminal and civil cases and acted as presiding officers of the cabildo, unless there was a corregidor.
-In provincial capitals the first alcalde would fill in for incapacitated governors.
+In addition to the council members, the cabildo had one or two magistrates, the alcades, whom the regidores elected every January 1.
+Alcaldes served as judges of first instance in all criminal and civil cases and acted as presiding officers of the cabildo unless there was a corregidor.
+In provincial capitals, the first alcalde would fill in for incapacitated governors.
 Other officers were the alférez real (royal standard-bearer), who had a vote in cabildo deliberations and would substitute the alcalde if the latter could not carry out the functions of his office; the alguacil mayor, who oversaw local law enforcement; the fiel ejecutor, who was the inspector of weights, measures and markets, in charge of the supplies of the city and oversaw municipal sanitation; the procurador or city attorney; and a scribe.

 After the Bourbon Reforms, peninsulares were almost exclusively appointed to the positions of viceroy and bishop.
-Other offices, such as oidores of the audiencia, corregidores (in the places where it continued to exist after the Bourbon Reforms) and intendants, also saw a rise in the proportion of peninsulares being appointed.
-These last ones had been positions to which creoles once had easy access, especially after the approval of the sale of offices which began during the financial crisis at the end of the 16th century.
-As a result of being shut out of these offices, creoles turned to the cabildos for political power.
-Soon enough cabildos became the center of power for creoles, as evidenced in many of the clashes, usually with the peninsular-dominated audiencias, in the period leading up to the wars of independence.
-In the first decades of the national period, the traditional form of the cabildo was kept in several Spanish American nations, although they were eventually replaced by legislative municipal councils.
+Other offices, such as oidores of the audiencia, corregidores (in the places in which they continued to exist after the Bourbon Reforms) and intendant, also saw a rise in the proportion of peninsulares being appointed.
+The last ones had been positions to which creoles once had easy access, especially after the approval of the sale of offices, which began during the financial crisis in the late 16th century.
+As a result of being shut out of those offices, creoles turned to the cabildos for political power.
+Soon enough, cabildos became the centre of power for creoles, as evidenced in many of the clashes, usually with the peninsular-dominated audiencias, in the period leading up to the Spanish American Wars of Independence.
+In the first decades of the national period, the traditional form of the cabildo was kept in several Spanish American nations although they were eventually replaced by legislative municipal councils.

 Currently existing

 Because cabildos were the city government, the city administrative offices were often called the "cabildo".
-These names are preserved in parts of Latin America, and even in New Orleans.
+Those names are preserved in parts of Latin America and even in New Orleans.

-At present, cabildos exist only on the Canary Islands (cabildos insulares), one governing each island, and they are elected.
+At present, cabildos exist only on the Canary Islands (cabildos insulares), with one governing each island, and they are elected.
 Cabildos there resemble the consells insulars (island councils) of the Balearic Islands.